Integrity and

 you’ll unavoidably be influenced and affected by it.

-If you concentrate most of your attention on a problem, you might
+If you concentrate most of your attention on a problem you might obscure

-obscure or obstruct your access to the clarity and illuminating potential of
+or obstruct your access to the clarity and illuminating potential of your mind.

 When you cannot integrate an idea into the